cdapio/cdap/cdap-docs/integrations/source/partners/cloudera/configuring.rst

    - From the CDAP Instances page, check the CDAP-Web-App role, and select Delete from the Actions menu.

 #.
 After CDAP services have started, run the Post-Upgrade tool to perform any necessary upgrade steps against the running services.
 From the
-   CDAP Service page, select "Run CDAP Post-Upgrade Tasks"
+   CDAP Service page, select "Run CDAP Post-Upgrade Tasks."

 #.
 You must recompile and then redeploy your applications.